Armstrong Air

 | F5 |

-Indoor unit flashes F5, system may short-cycle or lock out, thermostat may show communication error
+Indoor unit flashes F5, the system may short-cycle or lock out, and the thermostat may show a communication error.

 |